 Since this recipe is based on my experience growing up in an Italian home, I have a good sense of what this dish should taste like.
 My Italian family did not follow recipes – they just knew how to make it from memory.
 Here, I have taken the steps necessary so your version tastes like Nana used to make.

 Using freshly made marinara sauce as opposed to sauce from a jar is one of the main ways to brighten the taste of this dish.
 By using my marinara recipe, you will get a smooth sauce that is bursting with flavor.
 In addition, you might be tempted to use shredded mozzarella but resist that temptation.
 The thick slices of real mozzarella cheese in this Chicken Parmesan recipe will melt perfectly.
 Plus they add an extra flavor and melty goodness to this meal.

-In addition, using Pasturebird Pasture-Raised Boneless Skinless chicken breasts from Perdue Farms in this recipe really makes this meal extra delicious.
-The breasts are so plump and juicy.
-I could feel good about giving my girls chicken that is antibiotic-free and is raised as they did on a family farm 100 years ago.
-The chicken arrives frozen and individually packaged so it is really easy to use in a recipe like this.
+In addition, using organic boneless and skinless chicken breasts in this recipe really make this meal extra delicious.
+I can feel good about feeding my family chicken that is antibiotic-free and is raised as they did on a family farm 100 years ago.
 Honestly, it does not take much to freshen up your regular pasta dish with these high-quality ingredients.
 They can make an ordinary meal something really special.

 Will kids eat this dish?